Property Investment · Last updated 2 June 2026

 The Case for Watching La Linea Closely Right Now

-The intersection of a new commercial anchor, the July 2026 border treaty, ongoing infrastructure improvements, and property prices that remain modest relative to nearby markets makes La Linea one of the more interesting property stories on the southern Spanish coast in 2026.
+The intersection of Alcaidesa Marina Ocio & Shopping opening, the 15 July 2026 border treaty, ongoing marina and golf infrastructure at Alcaidesa, and property prices that remain well below nearby Costa del Sol markets makes La Linea one of the more interesting property stories on the southern Spanish coast in 2026.

 Buyers who wait for the full story to play out will pay higher prices once the market has repriced to reflect the new reality.
 Buyers who move early take on more uncertainty but potentially more upside.
 The right balance between these positions depends on individual risk appetite, available capital, and investment horizon, which is why professional advice matters more than any general market analysis.